wswmsword/navbar-153/README_EN.md

-# navbar-153
+# hanav

 <a href="https://996.icu"><img src="https://img.shields.io/badge/link-996.icu-red.svg" alt="996.icu" align="right"></a>

 English | [中文](./README.md)

-navbar-153 is a React navigation menu component that includes a set of triggers and a corresponding set of menu panels.
+hanav is a React navigation menu component that includes a set of triggers and a corresponding set of menu panels.
 Users can expand, switch, and collapse the menu panels through the triggers.
 The navigation menu typically appears at the top of a website, providing the most desired links and other controls for users.

 Features include: